Trico: Controversy

 Trico in Brentford Middlesex, U.K., was the scene of one of the first successful strikes over equal pay for women in May 1976.
 The company at the time continued to pay more to male than to female workers, and the women walked out in protest, gathering at the local Griffin pub.
 Trico eventually gave in after 21 weeks, offering the women workers their legal equal pay.
 This strike is now commemorated in a local folk song, written by Sam Richards, Totnes, Devon, UK.
 Its fifteen verses describe the struggle to gain legal recognition of equal pay rates.
-A national disgrace, not just for the Trico employees, but most other major employers of the times.
-Trico were the unfortunate party to be recorded, by posterity, in the national press for this.

 The strike was held in the summer of 1976, the hottest and longest water drought for a hundred years.
 The right wing press coined the nickname "Costa del Trico," referencing the Spanish "Costa" summer holidays fashionable at the time.

 Popular folk music would again note Trico 19 years later with the song "Cradle and All" from the acclaimed 1995 album Not a Pretty Girl by Ani DiFranco.
 Trico had been the largest employer in Buffalo, New York, and DiFranco marked the devastation the company wrought with its decision to leave the city and shift operations to Mexico.